Maj-dot/Portfolio/READme.md

 2. **The Vibexperience**
    - A DJ management platform designed to streamline event scheduling and communication between DJs and event personnel.
    - Technologies/tools used:  HTML, CSS, JavaSript, Node.js, Express, MongoDB
+   - Purpose: Originally developed as a booking app, The Vibexperience is currently under improvement develop to function as a coordination tool for event teams, enhancing communication and organization for event planning.
    - https://the-vibexperience-f7b30e48c10f.herokuapp.com/

 3. **TruGrind**
    - Description: A fitness tracking app where users can log workouts, set goals, and track progress over time.
    - Technologies/Tools: MERN Stack (MongoDB, Express, React, Node), Chart.js for progress visualization.
    - Purpose: This project allows users to manage their fitness journey in a structured way, offering customizable workout plans and visual progress reports.
    - https://trugrind-e387b848377b.herokuapp.com//

 4. **CoinWatch**